+In section \ref{sec:contributions} we introduced a cancellation mechanism to show that the contribution of most primitive pseudo orbits with self-intersections to the variance is zero.
+This is significant as the cancellation scheme does not follow the usual approach taken when using semiclassical arguments where the contributions of periodic orbits or pseudo orbits with a particular common structure are the classes that are grouped together to produce a contribution which can be evaluated.
+It would be interesting to see if such a cancellation mechanism extends to other quantum chaotic systems.

-A first step is to extend the scheme to $q$-nary quantum graphs which were investigated in \cite{BHS19}.
-These are defined in a similar way to binary graphs although with $V=p\cdot q^r$ vertices such that $p$ and $q$ have no common factors.
+A first step to extend these results is to consider $q$-nary quantum graphs which are defined in a similar way to binary graphs with $V=p\cdot q^r$ vertices where $p$ and $q$ have no common factors.
+The variance of $q$-nary graphs with $p=1$ was investigated in \cite{BHS19} where a diagonal contribution was evaluated which agrees with numerical results in the semiclassical limit of large graphs.
 For binary graphs, the product of scattering amplitudes $A_{\bg} \, \overline{A}_{\bg'}$ is independent of how the scattering amplitudes are assigned at the vertices.
 This is not the case for a $q$-nary graph.
-However, it is possible to obtain some results by averaging over the assignment of vertex scattering amplitudes.
-This necessary additional degree of averaging adds a further level of complexity and the results are weaker, in the sense that they hold for a typical assignment of vertex scattering matrices.
-Hence the very precise agreement between the results and numerically evaluated variance seen in the binary case would be lost for $q$-nary graphs if the result is compared to the variance of a single realization of the quantum graph, a single assignment of fast Fourier transform scattering matrices at the vertices.
-While we currently know parts of the cancellation scheme extend to $q$-nary graphs, this is work in progress.
-However, while the argument used to count primitive pseudo orbits of length $n$, section \ref{sec:counting prim PPOs}, was explained for binary graphs the same argument applies to $q$-nary graphs, see \cite{H20}.
+However, it is possible to obtain some results by averaging over the assignment of vertex scattering amplitudes \cite{H20}.
+It is worth noting that, while the argument used to count primitive pseudo orbits of length $n$ was explained for binary graphs, section \ref{sec:counting prim PPOs}, the same argument applies to $q$-nary graphs, see \cite{H20}.